Bank Efficiency Ratio Formula (Table of Contents)

 Following are observations of the above case –

-- The efficiency ratio is reducing because of multiple factors here, as you can see there is a downward trend in Non-Interest expenses, that means the bank is managing its business very well with low operation cost and this will leads to increase the profitability in future.
+- The efficiency ratio is reducing because of multiple factors here.
+As you can see, there is a downward trend in Non-Interest expenses, which means the bank is managing its business very well with low operation costs, which will lead to an increase in profitability in the future.

 - On the other hand, the provision for credit losses is also reducing, which can be interpreted in multiple ways.
-First, this means that the bank is having high loan recovery rate which is a positive side.
+First, this means that the bank has a high loan recovery rate, which is positive.
 On the other hand, the bank might face big issues related to credit losses in the future.
 Then it would be a big challenge for the banks to recover the losses.

 Explanation